ilaydakaytaran/DNArepair/background/background.md

 # BACKGROUND.md
-The scripts under this folder is used for
+The scripts under this folder are used for
 - creating a list of all background genes for each gene in of interest
 - creating pseudo-NER gene lists with found background genes
 - calculating the mutation percentage of the random lists